moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 ---
 title: How to use Chopsticks to Fork Your Appchain
-description: Learn the basics of how to use Chopsticks to replay blocks, dissect state changes, test XCM interactions, and create a local fork of your Tanssi ContainerChain.
+description: Learn the basics of how to use Chopsticks to replay blocks, dissect state changes, test XCM interactions, and create a local fork of your Tanssi Appchain.
 ---

 # How to Use Chopsticks to Fork Your Appchain